HES-Capstone-dBio/dbio-protocol/README.md

 #### `GET /dbio/resources/{subject-eth-address}`
 The get request to `/dbio/users/resources/{subject-eth-address}` takes as path parameters the following items:
-- `subject_eth_address` - The Ethereum public address of the subject of the queried resources.
+- `subject-eth-address` - The Ethereum public address of the subject of the queried resources.

 The response returned is one of the following:
 - `200 Ok` - Resources were found for the subject.